minershive/hiveon-kb/hiveon-pool/general_pool_faq/general_faq_en.md

 ### What is Pool Luck?
 It's a metric that shows how many shares the pool needed in order to find a block relative to the average number of shares needed for finding a block.
 If the luck is above 100% then the pool needs less shares then expected for a given difficulty.
 If the luck is below 100%, then more shares were needed.
 Luck only shows the history of the pool and cannot be used to predict future blocks.
 Finding a block is completely random, so joining a pool when there is high luck and then leaving when the luck is low, won't make any sense.

+### How to choose a pool server?
+For the best quality of working with the pool, it is best to use the server with which you have the fastest connection.
+You can check it with the `Ping` command.
+The lowest value will show the fastest connection.
+Also, we recommend specifying multiple servers.
+If the main server crashes, your ASIC will automatically switch to the spare one and avoid downtime.